-Minsk's weather shifts considerably from one period to the next.
+Minsk's weather shifts considerably from one season to the next.
 Winter (December-February) sees average temperatures typically ranging from -5°C to -10°C (23°F to 14°F), often dropping even lower.
 Snowfall is common and can be heavy, transforming the city into a picturesque, snow-covered landscape.
 Prepare for cold conditions.

 Carry an Umbrella or a Light rain jacket during these months.